postmanlabs/labs-docs/src/pages/postman-flows/flows-query-language/data-manipulation.md

 ---

-### Get the string before the after occurance of a pattern
+### Get the string after the first occurance of a pattern

 #### FQL